SuperPowerPlumber/pi.js/README.md

 ```js
 pijs.player.setName(nickname);
 ```
 Changes your player name.
-Maximum player name length is 40 characters.
+Maximum name length is 40 characters.

 ## `players` property
 Returns a list of all players in the room where you are.
 Each player on the list contains this properties: